-If you purchase a Polaris product from a private citizen outside of the country in which the vehicle was originally purchased, all warranty coverage will be denied.
+If you purchase a POLARIS product from a private citizen outside of the country in which the vehicle was originally purchased, all warranty coverage will be denied.
+You must nonetheless warranty register your vehicle under your name and address with a local POLARIS dealer in your country to ensure that you receive safety information and notices regarding your vehicle.